-TALLAHASSEE – Today, Progress Florida recognized 15 members of the Florida Legislature as “Champions of Florida’s Middle Class” for their unwavering support of Florida’s working families.
-For the fifth year in a row, these award winners are featured at www.MiddleClassChamps.com along with the votes that earned them this distinction.
+TALLAHASSEE – Today, Progress Florida recognized 18 members of the Florida Legislature as “Champions of Florida’s Middle Class” for their unwavering support of everyday Floridians.
+For the sixth year in a row, these award winners are featured at www.MiddleClassChamps.com along with the votes that earned them this distinction.

-During the 2015 legislative session, these lawmakers voted to protect and expand the middle class in Florida 100% of the time, and championed a range of issues including expanding access to health care, stopping political interference in women’s access to reproductive health care, standing up for our local public schools, and opposing a budget that, among other things, failed to close Florida’s health care coverage gap or adequately fund land and water conservation as voters mandated under Amendment 1.
+During the 2016 legislative session, these lawmakers voted to protect and expand the middle class in Florida 100% of the time.
+They championed a wide range of issues including expanding access to health care, protecting civil liberties, public safety, and retirement security, stopping fracking, opposing political interference in women’s access to reproductive health care and a $192 million dollar corporate tax giveaway, standing up for our public schools, and more.

-“We salute these fifteen lawmakers who stood up 100% of the time, on every vote, for Florida families against constant attacks from Gov. Rick Scott, his allies in the legislature, and the corporate interests that control their narrow ideological agenda,” said Progress Florida Executive Director Mark Ferrulo.
+“We salute these eighteen lawmakers who stood up 100% of the time, on every vote, for Florida families against constant attacks from an out of touch legislative leadership that's captive to special interests,” said Progress Florida Executive Director Mark Ferrulo.

-“We need a growing economy that works for all, not just the wealthy, but too often our state lawmakers put corporate special interests and political expediency above the needs of everyday Floridians,” continued Ferrulo.
-“Today we applaud these fifteen lawmakers who, with every one of their votes this legislative session, championed the middle class and those aspiring to be in the middle class.”
+“We need a growing economy that works for all Floridians, not just the wealthy and well-connected.
+Too often our state lawmakers put corporate special interests and ideological extremism above the needs of everyday Floridians,” continued Ferrulo.
+“Today we applaud these eighteen lawmakers who championed efforts to protect and expand the middle class.”

 For more information, go to www.MiddleClassChamps.com.

 Progress Florida is a statewide organization fighting to protect and expand Florida's middle class.
 Learn more at www.ProgressFlorida.org